msfjarvis/msfjarvis.dev/content/posts/migrating-from-logseq-to-obsidian/index.md

 - Some of my pages refer to daily journal pages using a humanized date variant which Logseq automatically converted to proper links, which does not work in Obsidian.

+- There seems to be no automatic tagger for Obsidian similar to how [logseq-automatic-linker](https://github.com/sawhney17/logseq-automatic-linker) works.

 Despite these issues, I think the move to Obsidian will end up being a net positive to my note taking process.
 Please let me know on [Mastodon](https://androiddev.social/@msfjarvis/114132263177269990) or the comments here if you have any tips to improve things.